If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 con.Open();

-//As the T-SQL statement that we want to execute return multiple rows of data,
+//As the T-SQL statement that we want to execute returns multiple rows of data,

 GridView1.DataSource = cmd.ExecuteReader();